Nacho Cabbage (No-Chip Cabbage Nachos)

-A delightfully unexpected riff on nachos, this version uses colorful cabbage as the base!
-It has all your favorite nacho toppings in a much more nourishing package.
+A delightfully unexpected riff on the classic, these no-chip nachos use colorful cabbage as the base.
+Imagine having all your favorite nacho toppings in a much more nourishing package!

 - Juice of a lime